axisgroup/design-process/0-Pre-Engagement/Methods/running-list-of-aqi.md

+## Running List of AQI

 This running list includes any assumptions, key ideas, and questions that were formed during the Pre-Engagement phase.
 It will evolve with the project, with items being added and resolved as the engagement progresses.
-It will also serve useful as a paper trail for future design decisions.

-The team can use this list to help guide interviews and keep track of what is learned.
+The team can use this list to help guide interviews, keep track of what is learned, and support future design decisions.

+---

 A spreadsheet is useful for capturing this information in a table format, like so: